apneadiving/changeset/README.md

 A very convenient aspect of using changesets in you can run multiple scenarios without touching the database.

-In the end you can compare the actual changeset you get against your expected
+In the end you can compare the actual changeset you get against your expected one.

 ## Sorbet